 Our energy assistant does not only help you with your electricity consumption.
 You can also connect, for example, your heating and water consumption to the assistant so that you get a comprehensive overview and complete control of your budget.

-The app is open to all electricity consumers in Denmark regardless of where you buy your electricity.
-You can create a profile and keep track of your electricity consumption all the way down to the individual hour.
+The app is open to all electricity consumers in Denmark, regardless of where you buy your electricity.
+You can create a profile and track your electricity consumption down to the hour.

 If you are lucky enough to have your district heating and water supply connected to Watts, then you can also track your water and heating consumption in the app.
 Alternatively, you can read your water and heating meters regularly.